-ment (RIS) is currently open for public consultation and includes proposed changes to pool and spa fence requirements.
+"A regulatory impact statement (RIS) is currently open for public consultation and includes proposed changes to pool and spa fence requirements.'

 At present, three standards of swimming pool and spa barriers apply with these dependent on the year the pool/spa was built.
-Pools constructed on or after 1 May 2010 require four-sided isolation barriers; pools constructed between 8 April 1991 and 30 April 2010 permit child-resistant window and door sets; and pools constructed before 8 April 1991 also permit child-resistant window and door sets.
+Pools constructed on or after May 1, 2010, require four-sided isolation barriers; pools constructed between April 8, 1991 and April 30, 2010, permit child-resistant window and door sets; and pools constructed before April 8, 1991, also permit child-resistant window and door sets.

-Proposed changes outlined in the RIS will require all Victorian home owners with a backyard pool or spa to update their safety barrier to the most recent standard - which is a four-sided isolation barrier.
+Proposed changes outlined in the RIS will require all Victorian homeowners with a backyard pool or spa to update their safety barrier to the most recent standard which is a four-sided isolation barrier.

 Owners will have until 2020 to comply with the retrospective standard.

-The problem with this proposal is that many pools built pre-2010 cannot accommodate a four-sided barrier due to its proximity to the house.
-It will also be a significant expense for many home owners, particularly older Victorians still residing in the family home.
+"The problem with this proposal is that many pools built pre-2010 cannot accommodate a four-sided barrier due to its proximity to the house," Mr Walton

+"It will also be a significant expense for many home owners, particularly older Victorians still residing in the family home.

-More importantly, there is no evidence to suggest four-sided isolation barriers will reduce toddler drownings in backyard pools.
-According to Coroner reports more than 20 Victorian toddlers have drowned in backyard swimming pools and spas since 2000.
+"More importantly, there is no evidence to suggest foursided isolation barriers will reduce toddler drownings in backyard pools.
+According to coroner reports more than 20 Victorian toddlers have drowned in backyard swimming pools and spas since 2000.
 An even greater number of toddlers have suffered near-fatal incidents.

-The proposal also ignores the advice of numerous industry experts - including Life Saving Victoria, SPASA, the REIV and Kidsafe which have urged Government to introduce mandatory barrier inspections for all residential properties with a pool or spa.
+The REIV president says that the proposal also ignores the advice of numerous industry experts - including Life Victoria, SPASA, the REIV and Kidsafe - which have urged Government to introduce mandatory barrier inspections for all residential properties with a pool or spa.
 The REIV has also called for safety certificates at the point of sale or lease.